What is a Logistics Analyst?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 - Provisioning Analyst

-In 2016, there was an estimated number of 148,700 jobs in the United States for Logistics Analyst.
+In the United States, there were 148,700 jobs for Logistics Analyst in 2016.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Logistics Analyst by 2026.
-Due to new job openings and attrition, there will be an average of 15,600 job openings in this field each year.
+The BLS estimates 15,600 yearly job openings in this field.

 The states with the most job growth for Logistics Analyst are Nevada, Utah, and Florida.
 Watch out if you plan on working in Washington, Alaska, or Maryland.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Logistics Analysts is somewhere between $44,440 and $119,950.